Executive

 Barry C. Scheck & Peter J. Neufeld

-Co-founders and Special Counsel Executive
+Co-founders and Special Counsel Staff

 Barry C. Scheck & Peter J. Neufeld

-Co-founders and Special Counsel Executive
+Co-founders and Special Counsel Staff

-Barry Scheck and Peter Neufeld are Co-Founders and Special Counsel at the Innocence Project at the Benjamin N. Cardozo School of Law.
+Barry Scheck and Peter Neufeld are co-founders and special counsel at the Innocence Project at the Benjamin N. Cardozo School of Law.
 In February 2000, Actual Innocence: Five Days to Execution, and Other Dispatches From the Wrongly Convicted, written by Peter, Barry, and Pulitzer Prize-winning New York Times reporter Jim Dwyer, was published by Doubleday.
 This non-fiction book grew out of the cases and stories of the Innocence Project.

 In 1988, Peter and Barry became involved in studying and litigating issues concerning the use of forensic DNA testing.
 Their work not only shaped the course of case law across the country but helped lead to an influential study by the National Academy of Sciences on forensic DNA testing, as well as important state and federal legislation setting standards for the use of DNA testing.
 They both serve as members of the New York State’s Commission on Forensic Science, a body that regulates all crime and forensic DNA laboratories in the state.